rckclimber/course-dbt/week3_project_readme.md

   order by conversation_rate desc
 ```

+## Create a macro to simplify part of a model(s)

+- Added multiple macros to the dbt project [Link here](https://github.com/rckclimber/course-dbt/blob/main/macros/macros_definition.yml)

 ## Add a post hook to your project to apply grants to the role “reporting”.
 Create reporting role first by running CREATE ROLE reporting in your database instance.
 ### Hook:
 ```yml